Many Christians Include the Books of the Apocrypha as Part of Their Scripture

 Yes, you may be shocked to know the original King James Version of the Bible (1611) included the Apocrypha.
 About two hundred years later the books of the Apocrypha were removed from the KJV.
 (This officially started in 1796 but took until the mid-1800s to effectively occur).

-This news stunned me and angered me that people had removed part of the Bible, lessening my ability to more fully comprehend God in the process.
+This news stunned me.
+I’m angry that people removed part of the Bible, lessening my ability to more fully comprehend God in the process.

 Fundamentalists call the four hundred year gap in their Bible, between the Old and New Testaments, “the silent years” because they believe God had nothing to say or do.